mkopar/VirClass/README.md

 `cnet_2.py` |  13.31% | ~14h
 `cnet_3.py` |  9.04%  | ~7h

 Results vary on the architecture of neural network.
-Above are precision results and estimate execution time.
+In the table above are precision results and estimate execution time for each file.
-Results are not really good.
-This might be because of our evaluation type.
-The evaluation is probably too strict because we want to predict exact class for one read, where one read might be present in multiple classes.
+Results are not really good, which might be because of our evaluation type.
+The evaluation very strict - we want to predict exact class for one read, but one read might be present in multiple classes.
 It would be good to check the results for different representation of nucleotides (we should encode it into pyrimidines and purines instead of every single nucleotide).
 It would also be good to check the results with different architecture of neural network (where we exclude one layer or with different